National Honor Society

 Induction & Maintaining Membership Status

-If selected by the faculty committee for induction, students will be invited to participate in a late April or mid-May induction ceremony.
+If selected by the faculty committee for induction, students will be invited to participate in an annual late spring Induction Ceremony.
 Once inducted, National Honor Society members will be expected to attend meetings for the remainder of their high school career, complete NHS sponsored service projects and adhere to the written National Honor Society Code of Conduct.

 NHS meetings have traditionally been scheduled only once a month, as members typically are active with other student organizations on a weekly basis.